 This risk is not merely theoretical.
 On the contrary, recent experiments on K-armed dueling bandit problems based on information retrieval datasets show that dueling bandit problems without Condorcet winners arise regularly in practice [8, Figure 1].
-In addition, we show in Appendix C.1 in the supplementary material that there are realistic situations in ranker evaluation in information retrieval in which the probability that the Condorcet assumption holds, decreases rapidly as the number of arms grows.
+In addition, we show in Appendix C.1 that there are realistic situations in ranker evaluation in information retrieval in which the probability that the Condorcet assumption holds decreases rapidly as the number of arms grows.
 Since the K-armed dueling bandit methods mentioned above do not provide regret bounds in the absence of a Condorcet winner, applying them remains risky in practice.
-Indeed, we demonstrate empirically the danger of applying such algorithms to dueling bandit problems that do not have a Condorcet winner (cf. Appendix A in the supplementary material).
+Indeed, we demonstrate empirically the danger of applying such algorithms to dueling bandit problems that do not have a Condorcet winner (cf. Appendix A).